DFKI-NI/robot_api/README.md

 A pre- and concise Python API to control robots with simple commands.

+## Overview

+The Robot API is an interface layer between an executor and ROS robot control.
+A user shall have a simple and well defined (typed) interface to call to for the execution of robot actions.
+The goal is for common actions to enable control of our robots independently from their types and without knowledge of their operation systems.

+On developer side, care is to be taken of the genericity of these actions by providing robot specific implementations towards this API.
+Special attention is necessary for capabilities which are not available on all robots.
+In these cases, the execution shall fail gracefully and not crash the system.

 ## Demo

 Assuming you have the [mobipick](https://git.ni.dfki.de/mobipick/mobipick) repository installed and compiled, first start up a ROS environment, e.g.: